 Abstract

 Climate change is rapidly transforming high-latitude marine and freshwater ecosystems, with Pacific salmon populations in the Yukon River experiencing unprecedented declines in abundance.
-At the northern end of the species’ range, Yukon River Chum salmon runs (Oncorhynchus keta) recently collapsed to 10% of their long-term average return abundance.
+Yukon River fall Chum salmon are at the northern end of the species’ range, and theseruns (Oncorhynchus keta) recently collapsed to 10% of their long-term average abundance.
 This collapse resulted in closure of subsistence fisheries and detrimental impacts on food security and cultural tradition for Alaska Native peoples faced with a multi-species salmon collapse.
-While the impacts of climate change across the anadromous life stages of Chum salmon have been linked to this decline, there remains a need to explore these hypotheses within a quantitative framework representing survival across the anadromous life cycle.
+While the impacts of climate change across the anadromous life stages of Chum salmon have been linked to this decline, there remains a need to explore these hypotheses within a quantitative framework that encompasses their entire life cycle.

-Here, we use an integrated population model to examine how ecosystem change influences Yukon River fall Chum salmon survival across multiple life stages.
-Specifically, we evaluate the influence of environmental covariates on survival during two critical periods: survival from egg to the first marine summer and from the first marine summer to terminal harvest.
-We found that recent declines in abundance are associated with reduced survival across both critical periods.
-We found a positive relationship between winter snow depth and egg to juvenile survival.
-We found stronger relationships with marine survival and evidence that North Pacific scale hatchery releases of Chum salmon exhibit a negative relationship with Yukon River Chum salmon marine productivity.
-Additionally, a positive relationship between juvenile stomach fullness and marine survival suggests that fish condition before their first winter at sea is an important predictor of survival.
-These findings highlight how multiple stressors - from changing freshwater and marine conditions to increased competition – can exhibit a compounding effect on salmon population productivity.
+Here, we use an integrated population model to evaluate the influence of environmental covariates on Yukon River fall chum salmon survival during two critical periods: survival from egg to the first marine summer and from the first marine summer to terminal harvest.
+Using data collected during multiple life stages and environmental covariates hypothesized to influence those life stages, we found that recent declines in abundance are associated with reduced survival across both critical periods.
+We found a weak but positive relationship between winter snow depth and egg to juvenile survival.
+We found stronger relationships with later marine survival and evidence that North Pacific-wide hatchery releases of Chum salmon exhibit a negative relationship with Yukon River fall Chum salmon marine survival.
+Additionally, a positive relationship between juvenile stomach fullness and later marine survival suggests that fish condition before their first winter at sea is an important predictor of survival.
+These findings highlight how multiple stressors - from changing freshwater and marine conditions to increased competition – can exhibit a compounding effect on salmon survival and eventually on population productivity.
 Our results underscore the importance of evaluating ecosystem impacts on fish survival across multiple life stages and the challenges in understanding ecosystem-abundance relationships for anadromous fish populations undergoing rapid environmental change.

 1. Introduction

 High-latitude regions are experiencing climate change at twice the global average rate, leading to profound transformations in both marine and freshwater ecosystems (IPCC 2023).
 These rapid changes are particularly impactful for species that cross ecosystem boundaries during their life cycle, as they must navigate multiple environments changing at different rates over the course of their life history.
 Pacific salmon exemplify this vulnerability as they traverse freshwater, estuarine, and marine habitats, making them sentinel species for detecting and understanding ecosystem change.
-As anadromous species, salmon integrate and reflect the cumulative effects of freshwater and marine warming, altered precipitation and river flow patterns, and changing ocean conditions across vast geographic scales.
-In many cases, this also adds challenges when estimating or anticipating impacts of ecosystem change on salmon populations.
+As anadromous species, salmon integrate and reflect the cumulative effects of freshwater and marine warming across vast geographic scales.
+In many cases, this adds challenges when estimating or anticipating impacts of ecosystem change on salmon populations.
 In the Arctic and sub-Arctic regions, where warming is most pronounced, these environmental shifts can affect critical periods in salmon life history.
 The accelerated rate of change in these northern regions creates unique challenges for species like salmon, which must adapt to rapidly evolving conditions in multiple ecosystems simultaneously.